 Don’t you love candles?
 A soft, moving light to delight and captivate, excite…candles are a part of the illusion, the fantasy.
-Their light creates the magical glow so different from the aggressive illumination of the contemporary world we are exposed to.
+Their light creates a magical glow so different from the aggressive illumination of the contemporary world we are exposed to.
 One single candle can transform a room into a mystique place, make it promising or its scent can take you on a journey, transport you to a different place or time, evoking memories.
 There is a nostalgia involved, as well as the promise of the future.

 One sniff at a scented candle, and it’s like pixie magic!
 Yes, aromatherapy as well.
 But what really matters is the power of our olfactory memories.
 Some researches done say that each and every scent we encounter stays engraved in our memory for ten years.
 Ten years!

 The scent is one of the strongest senses linked to our memories, feelings, things, and people you long for.
 A candle can represent the ambiance you wish to create or make people associate the scent with your presence.
 Your mood can change based on scent, too.
 Furthermore, choosing the right candle says a lot about who you are, and back to the above written, just how people will remember you for the next ten years.
-You or your home, the person you are or the atmosphere they will associate with you.
+You or your home, the person you are, or the atmosphere they will associate with you.
 I strongly believe that it is worth the effort!

 So, how do you wish to be remembered?
 Many niche perfume brands make fine, scented candles as well.
-Depending on your perfume of choice, mood or atmosphere you wish to (re)create, it might be quite demanding to narrow your choice.
+Depending on your perfume of choice, mood, or atmosphere you wish to (re)create, it might be quite demanding to narrow your choice.
 One is just not enough!